KG700/CV/README.md

 to do successfully.
 It was also important as a team leader to communicate clearly to my team to ensure everyone was working towards the same goals.

 #### Time management
 I am very effective at organising my time to achieve my workload in a timely manner.
-I think it's really important to have a clear idea of what needs to be ...
-I also instilled in the team a shared goal of meeting the timing plan goals, which we met by keeping track of everyone's progress and encouraging the team to help out when others had fallen behind.
+I think it's really important to have a clear idea of what needs to be achieved at the different stages of a project.
+As a team leader, I instilled in my team a shared goal of meeting the timing plan goals, which we met by keeping track of everyone's progress and encouraging the team to help out when others had fallen behind.

 ## Projects